terryma/snoocore/config.md

 }
 ```

-## Identifying your app with Reddit
+## Identifying an app with Reddit

-Reddit has a [set of API rules](https://github.com/reddit/reddit/wiki/API#wiki-rules) that outline how to identify your app using a `User-Agent` string.
-To set your `User-Agent`, make sure to include it when initializing Snoocore:
+Reddit has a [set of API rules](https://github.com/reddit/reddit/wiki/API#wiki-rules) that outline how to identify an app using a `User-Agent` string.
+Make sure to set the `User-Agent` in the initial configuration:

 ```javascript
 var reddit = new Snoocore({ userAgent: 'myAppsName@0.0.5 by username' });